ormikopo1988/Fta.CfsSample/README.md

 After creation, make sure you grab and save the client secret value, as you will not be able to see it again.

-You will use the client id and the client secret of this app registration you just created in the Function App code, to assign your API this service principal identity when trying to communicate with the MCfS API.
+You will use the client id and the client secret of this app registration you just created in the Function App code, to assign your Function App this service principal identity when trying to communicate with the MCfS API.
 For the client id, you can go into the `Overview` blade of your app registration page and grab the value of the `Application (client) ID` property.

 After having created the app registration and client secret that will be used by our Function App sample code,